BDA-Social-Listening/Social-Listening-Dev/README.md

  - We need to implement the vectorization of text via BERT (for big data ideally, or use a lighter version roBERTa) - Carwyn and Balaji
  - LDA and (?) word cloud/cluster diagram - Aniket and Nishit
  - Add a branch to git and add the sample data from both subreddit labels - Carwyn

+## TODO 05/10/23
+ - Figure out the LSH and apply it to our data
+ - Figure out if we can use the word embedding vectors with the current LDA implementation
+ - - Right now using Gensim, but we can also try sklearn if we can't do ^
+ - Now: 2 stages:
+ - - Training data (filtered to only mental health data)- which is used for the LDA to understand what these topics mean more descriptively (we will have to assign labels)
+ - - Train a classifier (NN) on the training data - distinguish between mental health and non mental health

+    Pipeline:
+    - Put a post through the mental health classifier to see if it is in the mental health category
+    - - If so, put into LDA (pretty much a classifier / generative classifier) to see the more specific categorization

+    Justification
+    - LDA is expensive so we must use a smaller dataset for understanding cluster labels
+    - We want an ensemble learning (similar to boosting for decision trees)

+ - LSH - Balaji and Carwyn (May 11th)
+ - LDA - Aniket and Nishit (May 11th)
+ - Meet on Friday (Poster, Report, and Classifier)
+ - Code and Report due on 14th
+ - Presentation due on 15th

 ## Plan:
  - Take the raw text data and run it through BERT to get sentence representation vector